Text to Speech Button

 Our Foundation | The Science, Art, And Philosophy Of The Liberation Of Self | Practical Application For Ensuring Success

-On this site, you will explore, integrate, become more knowledgeable about, and more practiced in, the art of living your best life (and as your greatest Self) through personal reflection, mind and body work/study, and by taking desired, required, and inspired actions toward your goals each day–and, more specifically, moving toward the ultimate goal of Self-Realization, Spiritual Liberation, and unconditional joy in this lifetime.
+On this site, I explore, integrate, become more knowledgeable about, and more practiced in, the art of living one’s best life (and as one’s greatest Self) through personal reflection, mind and body work/study, and by taking desired, required, and inspired actions toward inner-goals each day–and, more specifically, moving toward the ultimate goal of Self-Realization, Spiritual Liberation, and unconditional joy in this lifetime.

-Inner and outer “work,” the two complementary/inseparable areas of focus that we have here, provide a solid foundation for you to effectively develop yourself physically, mentally, and spiritually and they empower positive movement forward to your full integrated wellness, higher Self-Awareness, and optimal/pure Natural/True divine expression.
+Inner and outer “work,” the two complementary/inseparable areas of focus here, provide a solid foundation upon which to effectively develop oneself physically, mentally, and spiritually and they empower positive movement forward to full integrated wellness, higher Self-Awareness, and optimal/pure Natural/True divine expression.

-Your work here will be supported by a number of different types of knowledge, including age-old Yoga and Meditation practices and philosophies (integrated with different valid wisdoms from all schools of thought), Buddhist and Qi-Gong principles (as they are applicable), and modern Coaching and Wellness Science in order to support you with being your best in this one and only life that you are fortunate to experience in your unique and particular form.
+The work here is supported by a number of different types of knowledge, including age-old Yoga and Meditation practices and philosophies (integrated with different valid wisdoms from all schools of thought), Buddhist and Qi-Gong principles (as they are applicable), and modern Coaching and Wellness Science on supporting individuals and communities with being their best in this one and only life that they are fortunate to experience in any given unique and particular form.

-This is a multidisciplinary space with no subscription to any one particular school of thought, nor any one practice.
-Instead, this space is for exploring, integrating, and developing your own ways of effectively thinking and being in the world that support you to be, and express, your best/purest expression as grounded in the Absolute Higher Reality.
-You are not here to blindly follow or agree with me on anything; this space is here to educate, support, and empower you to reflect (upon) the Truth, and (to learn to “see” and) to fully live this Truth by fully being your integrated, expanded, and unbounded, Self in, and “beyond,” this world.
+This is an interdisciplinary space with no subscription to any one particular school of thought, nor any one practice.
+Instead, this space is for exploring, integrating, and developing one’s own ways of effectively thinking and being in the world that support one to be, and express, one’s best/purest expression as grounded in the Absolute Higher Reality.
+No one should be here to blindly follow or agree with me on anything; this space is here to explore, integrate, and practice reflection (upon) the Truth, in order (to endeavor to “see” and) to fully live this Truth by fully embodying expanded, and unbounded, Self-expression in, and “beyond,” this world.

-A free thinker created this space where we practice Yoga as it is applicable within the context of our “modern reality” (which we cannot separate “ourselves” from even if we tried, since we live in this particular “time and age” where our body-mind-egos have been exposed to different things/technologies that shape our relationship with/understanding of the world/environment and everything else in manifested existence, different–even if just technically–from the “reality” of “ancient” people).
+A free thinker created this space where she practices Yoga as it is applicable within the context of her “modern reality” (a context that one cannot separate herself from even if one tried, since all physical beings live in this particular “time and age” where their body-mind-egos have been exposed to different things/technologies that shape their relationship with/understanding of the world/environment and everything else in manifested existence, different–even if just technically–from the “reality” of the “ancient” people that came before them).

-Understanding that some words (and even concepts) that are used/shared here (for the lack of alternative appropriate words to explain any given perspective in its entirety before any given reader interprets what is said through their ontological framework), however, it is important that you understand, before proceeding further, (and to avoid misunderstanding), that the work that we do here is independent from (although some things are interconnected to the history of all self-development and Self Awareness work in general) any orthodox philosophical framework, even when inspired by some structural aspects.
-For this reason, I always aim to be as clear as possible when expressing any idea, but you are thoroughly encouraged to ask questions at all times (and to listen and truly pay attention) when necessary, to ensure that you are interpreting/hearing/seeing/understanding what I am expressing/sharing/teaching correctly/usefully.
+Understanding that some words (and even concepts) that are used/shared here (for the lack of alternative appropriate words to explain any given perspective in its entirety before any given reader interprets what is said through their ontological framework), however, it is important that readers/onlookers/visitors understand, before proceeding further, (and to avoid misunderstanding), that the work that is done here is independent from (although some things are interconnected to the history of all self-development and Self Awareness work in general) any orthodox philosophical framework, even when inspired by some structural aspects.
+For this reason, I always aim to be as clear as possible when expressing any idea, but readers are thoroughly encouraged to self-reflect at all times (and to listen and truly pay attention) when necessary, to ensure that they are interpreting/hearing/seeing/understanding what I am expressing/sharing/teaching correctly/usefully.

-What you can “see” and participate in here is what I, Kidecia King, have to offer as my multi-disciplinary approach to Yoga as a science, art, lifestyle practice–and so much more–within the context of other sciences, arts, and philosophies that I have studied and continue to study, paired with the insights that I have personally observed/gained/processed, in/on my quest for answers about Self/Reality, life, growth, transformation, human development, existence, spirituality, and so forth.
+What visitors can “see” here is what I, Kidecia King, have to offer as my inter-disciplinary approach to Yoga as a science, art, lifestyle practice–and so much more–within the context of other sciences, arts, and philosophies that I have studied and continue to study, paired with the insights that I have personally observed/gained/processed, in/on my quest for answers about Self/Reality, life, growth, transformation, human development, existence, spirituality, and so forth.

 More On Our Background/Foundation